 Even if your selected influencer ticks all of the boxes above, there are still more questions to be answered.
 Coming back to the vegan brand example, say that you have an idea about some influencers you would like to involve.
 One of them is simply perfect: she shares your brand’s values and already uses your products.
 However, each Instagram post on her profile is an advert of another vegan product.
 Her feed looks like a huge billboard with new ads posted daily.

 Building brand recognition can be really difficult, and in this case your brand could easily be mistaken for others presented on that very profile.
 Bearing in mind that you need to put some effort and money into making the campaign happen, such an outcome would be quite a disappointment.

 Choose influencers who are recognized in a sector you care about, but not those who are a walking advertisement.
 Well, unless you do not care about brand authority and want to jump on the bandwagon of vain popularity.

 Easily generate comprehensive social media reports.
 Build a professional personal brand and take collaborations with brands to a whole new level – with an all-in-one social media tool.

 6. Look for a match in terms of tone of voice and personal branding

-So you know the importance of metrics, audience demographics, and previous sponsorships when it comes to picking an influencer to work with.
+So you know the importance of metrics, audience demographics, and previous sponsorships when it comes to picking an influencer or a KOL to work with.
 But there are still a few more details to check.